-Another sound accompanied fiacres because when they were hired, passengers called out, not by giving a cry but rather by creating a hissing sound.
+Another sound accompanied fiacres because when they were hired, passengers called out not by giving a cry but also by creating a hissing sound.
 The sound was “produced by placing the tongue behind the upper row of teeth and forcing the air out through the teeth.”
 Apparently, the sound was well-recognized because supposedly one person reported that “a cab-driver … always pulls up his horse instantly on hearing that magic sound.”

 Paris was also filled with a steady stream of merchants and their calls.
 Some merchants wandered around Paris pushing little handcarts and carrying their licenses.
-Their wares included everything from fish to fancy soaps to neckties or sweets.
+Their wares included everything from fish to fancy soaps to neckties and sweets.
 As they went they cried: “Voilà des beaux poissons!”
 (Here are fine fish!) or “Demandez des haricots!
 Oh! des beaux haricots!”
 (Ask for the beans!
 Oh! the excellent beans!) or “Demandez des laitues!”
 (Ask for some lettuce!)

 Another popular cry was “à la fraiche! à la fraiche!” that came from the vendors of sugared water.
 They wandered Paris’s rues and boulevards, ringing their bells and singing some strain of “à la fraiche!” (to the fresh!)
 There were several hundred of these vendors, and they could be found in all areas of Paris.
 They looked unusual because they had a tin can strapped to their backs, it towered over their head, and dozens of cups hung on hooks off the sides.
 Supposedly, the only advantage to this drink was that it was not adulterated as was “vin”(wine) or the highly distilled “absinthe.”

 One long-time merchant regularly heard and found in Paris in Victorian times was the fish woman.
 Her cries were said to be unique: